 These must include the following documented processes and arrangements relevant to the nature and scale of the work to be carried out, which are equivalent to the standards listed above – ensuring effectiveness of measures and reducing impacts, workforce training and skills, checking and reviewing, dealing with waste, and ensuring any suppliers the bidders engages apply appropriate environmental protection measures.

 Section VI: Complementary information

-The University will be evaluating bidders approaches to promoting Fair Work Practices for workers involved in the delivery of this project.
-Detailed information will be contained within our Invitation to Tender (ITT) documentation.
+The University will be evaluating bidders approaches to promoting fair work practices for workers involved in the delivery of this project.

 — the Modern Slavery Act 2015 (available at http://www.legislation.gov.uk/ukpga/2015/30/contents/enacted),